ControlledChaos/controlled-chaos-plugin/README.md

 * Add option to hard crop the medium and/or large image sizes
 * Add option to allow SVG uploads to the Media Library

+### User Profiles

+The local user avatar option included here is in development and not currently functioning properly.
+Will update here when it's ready to use.

+Sample custom profile fields coming also.

 ### Developer tools

 Included are a few tools to help in the early stages of site development, or that can be used for making improvements and debugging.